Trouva/product-technical-tests/challenges/Engineer.API_development_test.lvl2.md

 Once you are ready to submit, we would like you to create a zip file of your branch and email it over to us.

 1. To create a Zip archive of your branch use: `git archive -o ./trouva-test.zip <your_branch_name>`
-2. Then please email it to alex@trouva.com
+2. Then please email it to tech-test@trouva.com.
+(Note: you may have to alternatively email us a link to a zip stored in Google Drive/Dropbox)